kirarpit/compiler-construction/README.md

 Is a custom C like language which is defined by a set of recursive rewriting rules (or _productions_) called _Grammar_.
-(This simpler C like language is created to reduce the complexity and make it feasible to construct a compiler from scratch.)
+(This simpler C like language is created to reduce the complexity and facilitate construction of compiler from scratch.)

 Grammar consists of the following components:
 - a set of _terminal_ symbols, which are the characters of the alphabet